Before amphetamine detox can begin, it is important to understand the effects and risks associated with the drug.

 - Immune system – Combined with its effect on diet and sleep, amphetamines can lower your immune system, resulting in cold and flu.

-- Depression – Amphetamine use can lead to anxiety, depression, irritability, aggression, paranoia and even mental illness.
+- Depression – Amphetamine use can lead to anxiety, depression, irritability, aggression, paranoia, and increases the risk of developing a mental illness.

 How we can help